zdevilinside/TheExpatTech/content/Tech-Tips/synology/index.md

 ---

-## Reader Call-to-Action

-Have you had similar experiences with Synology or other companies that put profit above trust?
-Share your story in the comments — let’s hold corporations accountable together.

----

 **For me, the Synology ship has sailed, and I will not be making another voyage on the line again.**